University of Natural Resources and Life Sciences, Vienna

-BOKU sees itself as an innovation leader in the green economy, with the goal of integrating sustainability into all processes in society.
-It is a member of the Euroleague for Life Sciences (ELLS), the United Nations Academic Impact (UNAI), the European University Initiative (EPICUR), the Austrian-African Research Network (Africa UniNet) and numerous other international cooperations.
 There are currently 10,941 students from over 100 countries enrolled at BOKU.

+Name

+While the university calls itself BOKU University in English, Austria's Ministry of Women, Science and Research calls it the University of Natural Resources and Applied Life Sciences Vienna.

 Campus

 After 27 years at Palais Schönborn the City of Vienna decided in 1896 to build a new campus at Türkenschanzpark in the 18th district.
 The departments of sustainable agriculture, soil science, horticulture, animal husbandry, economics and social sciences are still headquartered at this original campus.
 Another city campus, located at Muthgasse in the 19th district near the Heiligenstadt underground station, is the headquarters for the biotechnology, chemistry, plant sciences, water resource management, waste management and food sciences departments.
 There is also a research facility complex in Tulln, north of the city, with biotechnology and agricultural sciences laboratories and facilities.
 Other important locations and testing fields are Groß-Enzersdorf (Lower Austria), Jedlersdorf (Vienna), Knödelhütte (Vienna), Heuberg/Rosalia (Burgenland) and the Water Cluster Lunz am See (Lower Austria).